igneous-labs/inf-1.5/docs/v2/README.md

 These instructions have write access the `PoolState` but do not perform the migration procedure

 - EnablePool.
 Since the pool is currently enabled, when this instruction runs successfully, it means a DisablePool instruction must have been previously run, which would've ran the migration
+- EndRebalance.
+For the instruction to run successfully, a StartRebalance must run prior in the same tx, which will run the migration

 #### Yield Release Over Time